Terraform for Azure Policy Deployment for Security

 What is Azure Policy?

 Azure Policy is a service in Azure that you can use to create, assign, and manage policies.
 These policies enforce different rules over your resources, so they stay compliant with your corporate standards and service level agreements.
-Azure Policy is a set of rules that govern your cloud resources, ensuring that they are aligned and compliant.
+An Azure Policy Definition is crucial for creating and managing custom policies within Azure, as it outlines the structure, dependencies, and tools like Terraform needed to manipulate these policies.
+For more details, you can refer to the official documentation on writing and implementing these policies.

 Example Policy: Enforcing HTTPS Traffic Only on Storage Accounts

 For demonstration purposes, we will use a policy that ensures all Azure Storage accounts enforce HTTPS traffic only.
 This is a common requirement for enhancing the security of data in transit.
+An initiative definition can be used to group related policies, making it easier to manage and assign them as a set.

 Policy Definition